ZahinMai/Clean-Up-Crew/README.md

 auction_strategy = "nearest_task"
 ```

+To change the simulation setup, navigate to the `auctioneer` bot in the scene tree
+and edit the customData field to be "SETUP:AUCTION", "SETUP:SWARM", "SETUP:BASELINE".
+The default simulation run is "SETUP:AUCTION".

 ## Logging & Output

 With each simulation run, a text file of the debug output from the console is saved automatically.
 The system uses a custom `DualLogger` to capture `stdout` and write it to markdown files for post-run analysis.